Your Desktop and Roaming Profiles

-Two shortcuts are present on the desktop of every Mac public cluster computer: Home and Sandbox.
+Shortcuts are present on the desktop of every Mac public cluster computer:

-- The Home shortcut (labeled with your Andrew ID) enables quick access to your local folders (Desktop and Documents), shortcuts to the Library (Roaming Profiles data), and the folders from your AFS directory; see Home.
+- Home - The Home shortcut, labeled with your Andrew ID, enables quick access to your local folders (Desktop and Documents), shortcuts to the Library (Roaming Profiles data), and the folders from your AFS directory; see Home.

 As is true with any Mac computer, the Dock makes it easy to open applications, documents and other items you use frequently.
 Your Dock preferences are stored in your Roaming Profile and are accessible from any Mac cluster computer.